-We have audited the financial report of Grow, which comprises the statement of financial position as at 30 June 2018, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the responsible entities declaration.
+We have audited the accompanying financial report of Grow Pty Ltd ("the entity"), which comprises the statement of financial position as at 30 June 2019, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements comprising a summary of significant accounting policies and other explanatory information, and the responsible entities declaration.

-In our opinion, the financial report of Grow has been prepared in accordance with Division 60 the Australian Charities and Not-for-profits Commissions Act 2012, including:
+In our opinion, the accompany financial report of the entity is in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (i) giving a true and fair view of Grow's financial position as at 30 June 2018 and of its financial performance for the year ended; and - (ii) complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (i) giving a true and fair view of the entity's financial position as at 30 June 2019 and of its financial performance for the year ended; and - (ii) complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.

-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of Grow in accordance with the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act) and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
+We are independent of the entity in accordance with the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act) and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.